Nuku/Flexible-Survival/CONTRIBUTING.md

 https://github.com/Nuku/Flexible-Survival/

-## 3. Download Github Desktop
+## 3. Download GitHub Desktop
-This will let you record your changes and send it up to the Github repository for review.
+This will let you record your changes and send it up to the GitHub repository for review.

 https://desktop.github.com/